Skip to flight searchSkip to main content

 Check the fare rules

-Once you're in a position to, you should check the fare rules of your ticket.
+If you have missed your flight, once you're in a position to, you should check the fare rules of your ticket.
 If you've booked a flight with Alternative Airlines, contact us and we'll tell you the fare rules of your ticket.
 If you haven't booked a flight with us, you can speak to the airline at the airport.

 Booking you on the next available flight

-If you're at fault for missing the flight and the airline allows changes after a departure or no show, we'll calculate the cost of changing your flight and book your another flight if you're happy with the applicable fees.
+If you're at fault for missing the flight and the airline allows changes after a departure or no show, we'll calculate the cost of changing your flight and book you onto another flight if you're happy with the applicable fees.
 If you haven't booked with us, you can do this process with the airline at the airport.

 Refunding your ticket

-If you've purchased a refundable ticket that allows you to make cancellations and changes past the date that of travel, you should be entitled to a refund of your ticket.
+If you've purchased a refundable ticket that allows you to make cancellations and changes past the date of travel, you should be entitled to a refund of your ticket.
 The amount you're refunded will depend on how much/if the airline charges any fees for cancelling your ticket.
 If the airline doesn't charge to cancel a ticket, you'll be entitled to a full refund.

 When am I not at fault for missing my flight?

-There might be instances when you're not at fault for missing your flight, in which case, you're much more likely to receive some kind of compensation from the airline or have a stronger case to a refund.
+There might be instances when you're not at fault for missing your flight, in which case, you're much more likely to receive some kind of compensation from the airline or have a stronger case for a refund.

 Missing a connecting flight

-Please note: Connecting flights are only protected if the same airline is providing the connection or if the two airlines providing connections have an interline agreement (a pre-agreement to handle the same passengers and their baggage on both flights).
 If you book a flight on Alternative Airlines where the connection is from two different airlines, you can be sure that these airlines have an interline agreement.
 The only time you might have booked a connecting flight without an interline agreement is if you book two separate flights independently.

 Flat tire rule